 Notice here, I’ve begged an important question.
 Do the monarchs of today rule?
 Maybe.
-I’ve heard that the Queen of England is the richest woman in Europe.
+I’ve heard that the King of England is the richest man in Europe.
 If true, that has to count for something.

 I can’t even guess how many history books I would have to review to address the second question.
 I do know however that as I study history in the future, 1) I will be particularly attentive to this question and 2) this question will play some role in my selection of particular texts.

-- And I wondered; upon precisely what conception of God does the Queen’s rule rest?
+- And I wondered; upon precisely what conception of God does the King’s rule rest?

 This is an easier question to address.
 There is a Church of England.
 It traces its origins to the Roman province of Britain c.
 3 A.D.
 Ahh, now we’re in territory I only recently discovered.
 Picture this, here I am, with a doctorate degree from the University of California and I meet a remarkable fellow with a PhD in Patristics.
 Huh?
 Patristics?
 Well, come to find out, Patristics or Patrology is the study of the early Christian writers who are designated Church Fathers.